-But what I am referring to here as the biggest danger is more subtle in nature and often ruins one’s life without his or her knowledge.
+But what I am referring to here as the “biggest danger” is more subtle in nature and often ruins one’s life without his or her knowledge.
 While this danger is faced by almost all seniors, it is specifically dangerous to those who are progressing in their spiritual life.
-This may sound weird because generally, as we become senior we are supposed to be more advanced due to experience and sadhana performed in the past.
+This may sound weird because generally, as we become senior we are supposed to be more advanced due to experience and the sadhana we performed in the past.

 Right, it is weird and that is one reason we tend to ignore it or completely miss it even when we are in the middle of that particular situation.
 There is something called etiquette.
 Among civilized human beings, it is common not to point out faults in seniors.
-The reason is, although there could be exceptions, generally young people lack wisdom due to nonexperience and fail to see good reasons behind apparently silly acts and outdated thought process of elderlies.
-Seniors are expected to know what they do.
-But after all they are also human beings and prone to make mistakes.
+The reason is, although there could be exceptions, generally young people are not as wise as elderly people due to inexperience, hence they fail to see good reasons behind apparently outdated thought process of the seniors.
+Certainly, seniors are expected to know what they do but, after all, they are also human beings and prone to make mistakes.

 There is another danger.
-Seniors sometimes get used to constant praise and forget that they are prone to mistakes.
-Gradually they start getting attached to praise, honor and prominence, and disliking any criticism of their own even if it’s well meaning and helpful.
-As a result they start believing that they are perfect and assume that whoever points out their fault are envious, politically motivated and so on.
+Sometimes seniors get used to constant praise and forget that they are imperfect beings prone to making mistakes.
+Gradually they get attached to praise, honor, prominence, and dislike their criticism, even when it’s well meaning and helpful.
+Such bewildered seniors tend to belittle their critics and assume that whoever points out their fault is envious, inimical or politically motivated.

-Yet another danger the seniors face often without their knowledge is their own over confidence.
+Yet another danger the seniors face often without their knowledge is their own overconfidence.
 Seniors generally think that they know better than juniors.
-This may be true in most cases but it is not uncommon for people in old age to make increased number of mistakes.
+While this may be true in most cases, it is not a rule.
 If they are unwilling to accept good advice then they become the loser.

 While the risk of juniors committing offense is real, the dangers referred to above are also real.
 As mentioned earlier, a junior may be advising a senior out of good intention but may not be knowing the reason why the senior acts in a particular way.
-On the other hand, a senior may have made a mistake and looking for counsel but the junior may not advise him out of etiquette.
-So it’s Catch-22 kind of situation.
+On the other hand, a senior may have made a mistake and looking for counsel but the junior may not advise him or her out of etiquette.
+So sometimes it’s a catch-22 kind of situation.

 Often in a spiritual society, senior devotees, especially sannaysis and spiritual masters are considered beyond faults by their juniors regardless of their actual spiritual status.
-The same equation applies here.
-Catch-22.
-While it is important that juniors and disciples do not try to correct their seniors, sannyasis and spiritual masters, it is equally important for those senior devotees, sannyasis and spiritual masters to get corrected when they make mistakes.
+The same equation applies here; catch-22.
+While it is important that juniors and disciples do not jump to conclusions and try to correct their seniors, sannyasis and spiritual masters, it is equally important for those senior devotees, sannyasis and spiritual masters to get corrected when they make mistakes.
 Unfortunately this doesn’t happen due to reasons mentioned above and so these seniors remain unchecked and tend to fall in Maya’s traps.
 This is the biggest danger.

 There could be two ways to resolve this.
-Either the seniors take extra humble position and allow juniors to point out their mistakes, even apparent ones, and do not take any offense, or they somehow or other find superiors to keep check on them.
+Either the seniors take extra humble position and allow juniors to point out their mistakes, even apparent ones, and do not take any offense, or they somehow or other find superiors to keep a check on them.
 The latter option is more desirable, more beneficial and the safest.
-In fact most devotees practice this path.

-So far correcting spiritual masters, it is a tricky thing as Vedic scripture strongly advice disciples not to consider their spiritual master an ordinary person.
-If a spiritual master who is not uttamadhikari lives alone with his disciples, he faces a big risk of not getting corrected when he is wrong.
+So far correcting spiritual masters, it is a tricky situation as Vedic scripture strongly advise disciples not to consider their spiritual master an ordinary person.
+If a spiritual master who is not an uttamadhikari lives alone with his disciples, he faces a big risk of not getting corrected when he is wrong.
 Again, the only solution is to stay in association of seniors who are spiritually qualified to correct such spiritual masters.
-In a worldwide society like ISKCON, we can see examples showing how the different scenarios described above are real, how ISKCON efficiently deals with them, and how, when there is a failure, it has suffered serious consequences.
+This remains true for all spiritual and religious organizations.
+For example, in a worldwide society like ISKCON, we can see how the different scenarios described in this article are real, how ISKCON deals with them, and how, when there is a failure, it suffers serious consequences.

 One very important clarification.
 People who believe that there is no bona fide gurus in the world today after Srila Prabhupada physically left the planet should not become elated by reading this post coming from me.
 It is not that my eyes have opened and I have started realizing some faults in ISKCON and its leadership.
-I am aware of many issues within ISKCON and also aware of different interest groups working hard to defame ISKCON Gurus and the GBC.
+I am aware of many issues within ISKCON involving its leaders and gurus, and I am also aware of different interest groups working hard to defame ISKCON gurus and the GBC.
 This post is not meant for faultfinding and mudslinging; it is meant for pointing out dangers in spiritual life of senior devotees.

-As a matter of fact, there are situations in the material world when a spiritual master may not be an uttamadhikari and beyond faults.
+There are situations in the material world when a spiritual master may not be an uttamadhikari and beyond faults.
 This is the reason Vedic scriptures and our previous acharyas talk about how to deal with defaulting spiritual masters.
-If all spiritual masters were to be always beyond four basic defects of human beings and always fully absorbed in Krishna consciousness then the acharyas would not have explained to us how to deal with gurus who make mistakes and fall from their spiritual position.
-It’s an entirely different topic and not within the scope of this article.
+If all spiritual masters were to be always beyond four basic defects of conditioned souls and always fully absorbed in Krishna consciousness then the acharyas would not have explained to us how to deal with gurus who fall from their spiritual position.
+However, it is an entirely different topic not within the scope of this article.

-In conclusion, although being a senior is good in that they are supposed to have more experience and more sadhana to their credit, it is dangerous to not be corrected when they make mistakes.
+In conclusion, although being a senior is good in that seniors are supposed to have more experience, more sadhana and more wisdom to their credit, it is dangerous for them not to be corrected when they make mistakes.
 For this it is imperative that seniors keep themselves under check by their superiors and as far as possible do not live in a place surrounded by only juniors and disciples.
 That will benefit all.